Green Life Sciences

 The plant research groups participate in the Centre for BioSystems Genomics (CBSG), one of the four centres of excellence of the Netherlands Genomics Initiative.
 To further strengthen the ties in the Amsterdam area, the Amsterdam Platform for Plant Science has been launched.
 The plant research groups have a tradition in collaborating with industrial partners, mainly plant breeding companies.
 These research groups operate within the national graduate school Experimental Plant Science (EPS).

-The Green Life Sciences study programme gives you the opportunity to combine training in the theoretical and practical aspects of chemical ecology, ecogenomics, biotechnology, plant breeding, phytopathology, cell biology, biochemistry and population biology.
+The study programme of Green Life Sciences gives you the opportunity to combine training in the theoretical and practical aspects of chemical ecology, ecogenomics, biotechnology, plant breeding, phytopathology, cell biology, biochemistry and population biology.
 This enables students to develop an integrated view of the functioning of plants.

 The research groups in the SILS research theme Green Life Sciences are part of the bigger Faculty Research Priority area Green Life Sciences.